Sett-Labs/meles/README.md

 =========
 ## Your Data Ingestion Workhorse

-*Like its namesake, Meles works relentlessly in the background—not just digging and storing, but actively routing, transforming, and automating your data flows so Grafana can shine.*
+*Like its namesake, Meles works relentlessly in the background, not just digging and storing, but actively routing, transforming, and automating your data flows so Grafana can shine.*

 1. **"My sensor speaks Serial, but I need MQTT"** → Meles converts protocols